dashingsoft/pyarmor/docs/man.rst

 **OPTIONS**

 -O, --output PATH           Output path, default is `dist` -r, --recursive             Search scripts in recursive mode --exclude PATH              Exclude the path in recusrive mode.
 Multiple paths are allowed, separated by ",", or use this option multiple times
---exact                 Only obfuscate list scripts --no-bootstrap          Do not insert bootstrap code to entry script --no-cross-protection   Do not insert protection code to entry script --plugin NAME           Insert extra code to entry script --platform NAME         Distribute obfuscated scripts to other platform --advanced              Enable advanced mode --restrict <0,1,2,3,4>  Set restrict mode
+--exact                     Only obfuscate list scripts --no-bootstrap              Do not insert bootstrap code to entry script --no-cross-protection       Do not insert protection code to entry script --plugin NAME               Insert extra code to entry script --platform NAME             Distribute obfuscated scripts to other platform --advanced                  Enable advanced mode --restrict <0,1,2,3,4>      Set restrict mode --package-runtime <0,1>     Save the runtime files as a package or not

 **DESCRIPTION**